LaTinaLoca/network-coverage-service/README.md

 file and stores the data coverage converting lambert93 to GPS latitude and longitude coordinates and adding the city code and the post code information.
-Given the size of the .csv file (~77000 rows), the script takes around 3 hours to complete so, alternatively, for the sake of testing the service out-of-the-box, the already populated net_coverage.sqlite3 file can be used which contains all the basic Django data as well as the pre-populated providers data.
+Given the size of the .csv file (~77000 rows), the script takes around 3 hours to complete so, alternatively, for the sake of testing the service, the already populated net_coverage.sqlite3 file can be used which contains all the basic Django data as well as the pre-populated providers data.
+TODO: rename the sqlite3 file to _bck_net_coverage.sqlite3 in case it is not used and a new DB is created and populated running the populate_db_from_csv script.
+Another option is to decide how many records to ingest from the .csv file: a limited number of rows may be read and stored (like 1000) speeding up the DB population process.
+In this case, naturally, the network coverage service is testable on a restricted geographic area only given that the DB is missing most of the coverage data across the country.

 ## Execution
 1. Create .env file with your environment configuration.